 I really enjoy them because they are a wonderful resource for just about anything related to local marketing strategies.

-Not only did I just give you a small glimpse to who I read and study but these three are perfect examples of simple online marketing resources for small business owners.
+Not only did I just give you a small glimpse to who I read and study but these are perfect examples of simple online marketing resources for small business owners.

 They provide major value and help local small businesses all over the world with their laser targeted focus.

 I had to do the exact same thing in terms of seeing an area where I could provide value and be a resource for what I consider to be an under-served audience.